spencerfliao/notes/content/Self-help/Personal Development/Outlive.md

 > Another, related issue is that longevity itself, and healthspan in particular, doesn’t really fit into the business model of our current healthcare system.
 There are few insurance reimbursement codes for most of the largely preventive interventions that I believe are necessary to extend lifespan and healthspan.
 Health insurance companies won’t pay a doctor very much to tell a patient to change the way he eats, or to monitor his blood glucose levels in order to help prevent him from developing type 2 diabetes.
 Yet insurance will pay for this same patient’s (very expensive) insulin after he has been diagnosed.
 Similarly, there’s no billing code for putting a patient on a comprehensive exercise program designed to maintain her muscle mass and sense of balance while building her resistance to injury.
 But if she falls and breaks her hip, then her surgery and physical therapy will be covered.
 Nearly all the money flows to treatment rather than prevention— – Page 43

+#### Chapter 3: Objective, Strategy, Tactics: A Road Map For Reading This Book

 > Because I am a math guy, I like to visualize lifespan and healthspan in terms of a mathematical function, as in figure 2 on the following page— – Page 49

 > “Tactics without strategy is the noise before defeat.”
 He was talking about war, but it applies here as well.
 To achieve our objectives, we first need to have a strategy: an overall approach, a conceptual scaffolding or mental model that is informed by science, is tailored to our goals, and gives us options. – Page 53